A mortgage loan that allows the interest rate to be changed periodically according to changes in a specified index.

 Estate planning: The planning for the orderly handling, disposition and administration of an estate when the owner dies.
 Estate planning includes drawing up a will, setting up trusts and minimizing estate taxes.

 Estate tax: The amount due to the government generally based on the net value of one's property at death.
-The federal estate tax exemption is set to rise to $675,000 in 2000 and to $1 million in 2006.
 Each year, you can gift up to $10,000, without having to pay gift taxes.
 Married couples can jointly give away up to $20,000.

 Estimated tax: Incomes taxes that are paid quarterly by a taxpayer on income that is not subject to withholding taxes, in an amount that represents a projection of ultimate tax liability for the taxable period.